-The clinic has a spinal decompression apparatus, lumbar and cervical traction, ultrasound, pain numbing TENS, laser light, muscle stimulators, EMF therapy, heat, ice, and a variety of gym equipment.
+The clinic has a lumbar, ultrasound, shockwave therapy, pain numbing TENS, laser light, muscle stimulators, EMF therapy, heat, ice, and a variety of gym equipment.
 Our gym is sunny and spacious and well-equipped with customized exercise program handout sheets.
 Our physiotherapists place great emphasis on addressing biomechanical problems and use manual techniques to correct them.

 What conditions and injuries do physiotherapists deal with?